larryhastings/big/README.md

   same values in the same order.
 * `iter(t)` returns a forward iterator over `t`.
 * `reversed(t)` returns a reverse iterator over `t`.

+The `LinkedList` object supports a subset of the methods on list (or deque): it has `append`, and `prepend` (also known as `appendleft`), and `pop` and `popleft`.
+But most of the time you won't use those--you'll be modifying the list via an *iterator.*

+With a doubly-linked list, conceptually you want to operate on the list *locally*, not *globally*.
+You're going to be navigating around somewhere in the middle of the list--who knows where!--and you're examining values, and maybe adding and removing nodes relative to where you're doing your work.
+And there's a specific Python object that helps you navigate through an iterable--the *iterator.*

 #### `LinkedList` iterators